-This data can range from personal info such as your name and surname, date of birth, home address, and identification card number to sensitive information like health-related data, genetic data, and data that could be used to reveal your racial or ethnic origin, political opinions, religious and philosophical beliefs, sex life, and sexual orientation.
+This data can range from personal info such as your name and surname, date of birth, home address, and identification card number to sensitive information like health-related data, genetic data, and data that could be used to reveal your racial or ethnic origin, political opinions, sex life, religious and philosophical beliefs, as well as your gender identity and sexual orientation.

-Keep in mind that you’re not probably dealing exclusively with your personal data, but with the personal data other people have shared, are sharing, and will share with you as well.
+Keep in mind that you’re not just dealing with your personal data, but with the personal data other people have shared, are sharing, and will share with you as well.

 Personal info such as name, surname, and date of birth are still used in many cases as only info required to authenticate people (looking at you telecommunication companies…) and could be used to impersonate you and gain unauthorized access to all sorts of services you use.
 Moreover once such data becomes public there might not be a way for you to do much of anything about it.
 You may be able to change your passwords, but changing things such as your date of birth, your name and surname, or your home address is much, much less feasible (if not impossible).

-When signing up to a service try to get a sense of how the company behind it will store your data and if they’ll do so in a matter that protects your security and respects your privacy.
+When signing up to a service try to get a sense of how the company behind it will store your data and if they’ll do so in a matter that’s secure and respects your privacy.
 Try to also think about what data any given service needs versus the data it asks for, and try to find a way to only give up what’s strictly necessary.

-Does that random online forum really needs your real name, date of birth and your main email address?
+Does that random website or app really needs your real name, date of birth and email address (as opposed to a random name and date of birth generated with DuckDuckGo and a random email address generated using Firefox Relay)?
 Should you really trust that random shopping site with your credit card info, or should you maybe consider using a different payment method (like PayPal, if available) instead?

 Always try to understand how much personal data you are willing to share with third-parties.
-If you’re not comfortable with the amount of information a given service is asking you to provide, consider not using it.
+If you’re not comfortable with the amount of information a given service is asking you to provide, consider not using it (if you can).

-Try to encrypt as much of your data as possible (more on this in the Device encryption, Secure communication, HTTPS, DNS over HTTPS, Web browser, Cloud services, and VPN chapters) while at the same time deleting the data you don’t need or use anymore.
+Try to encrypt as much of your data as possible, while at the same time deleting the data you don’t need or use anymore.
 This could mean deleting old social media posts that don’t reflect you anymore, pictures and videos in shared folders you don’t need, accounts you never or only rarely use (the Just Delete Me website can help you here), as well as old files that are just taking up valuable space.
 It could also mean completely wiping old devices such as unused phones, laptops, tablets, Hard Disk Drives, USB flash drives, SD cards, etc.

 Keep in mind that aside from employing a trusted disk wiping tool, the best option to wipe devices like old Hard Disk Drives is usually that of physically destroying them.